sknudsen/vis2021cph/network-visualization-workshop.md

 # Program

-The Network Visualization Workshop is organized in two parts:
+We organize the Network Visualization Workshop in two parts.

 ## 13.00-13.45: Introduction by workshop participants

 In the first part of the workshop, a participants briefly introduce themselves, their work in relation to network visualization, and their motivation for participating in the workshop (up to three minutes per participant) .

 Slides are optional, but need to be shared with the organisers as pdf 24 hours prior to the workshop.

+_We will post the participant list and slides here as they are shared with us_

 ## Roundtable: Network Visualization beyond nodes and edges